langchain-ai/langgraph/docs/docs/cloud/deployment/deploy.md

 You can then use:

-# TODO: why is `-t` needed?

 ```
 langgraph build -t my-image
 ```

 This will build a docker image with the LangGraph Deploy server.
+The `-t my-image` is used to tag the image with a name.

 When running this server, you need to pass three environment variables: